philiptran218/Dungeon_Mania_Specification/README.md

 - 19 Oct 9pm - Battles occur within a single tick
 - 21 Oct 2pm - Clarify buildables argument in DungeonResponse constructor
 - 22 Oct 9pm - More detail on save/load game, broaden allowable items usable in tick itemUsed
+- 24 Oct 4pm - Case where itemUsed is null in `tick`, clarify movement of enemies in peaceful mode

 ## 1. Aims